MadrigalStreetCartel/neuz/README.md

 ## Changelog

+**0.3.0**
+- Avoids members of the Violet Magician Troupe
+- Ignores small targets (like buffs and UI icons)
+- Tries to avoid attacking an enemy that has already been killed

 **0.2.0**
-- Improved user interface (added bot starts and pause/resume button)
+- Improves user interface
-- Improved retargeting behavior when target marker is gone
+- Improves retargeting behavior when target marker is gone
-- Added automatic foodie consumption
+- Adds automatic foodie consumption

 **0.1.0**
 - Initial release

+## Ideas

+- AFK Protection Mode: Attack aggro mobs close to player, but do not actively search for mobs

 ## Mechanics